NGTstudio/metaverse/README.md

-Nexus is an open-source metaverse, developed by Glare Technologies Limited, see https://Nexus.info/.
+NGT Studio is an open-source metaverse, developed by Glare Technologies Limited, see https://nightstudio.io/.

-The Nexus client and server are native apps written in C++, that support Windows, Mac and Linux.
+The NGT Studio client and server are native apps written in C++, that support Windows, Mac and Linux.
 There is also an in-development web-client.

-You can build the Nexus client or Nexus server from this repository.
+You can build the NGT Studio client or NGT Studio server from this repository.

 ![main screenshot](https://github.com/glaretechnologies/substrata/assets/30285/38a6db93-e729-4f15-8561-5c848eb5391c)

 ## Usage examples

-You can always visit the main Nexus world at Nexus.info - this is the server that we run, and the main gathering point for Nexus users.
+You can always visit the main NGT Studio world at NGT Studio.info - this is the server that we run, and the main gathering point for NGT Studio users.
 However you are also welcome to run your own server!
 You can do this using by building the server from this repository, or using one of the prebuilt binaries.

 ### 3D model Visualisation

-Nexus is perfect for multi-user visualisation of 3d models.
+NGT Studio is perfect for multi-user visualisation of 3d models.
 Walk around a digital twin model with your team, hosted on an on-premises server!

 ### Education

-Because Nexus is open source, you can build and run your own world for students without paying any licensing fees.
+Because NGT Studio is open source, you can build and run your own world for students without paying any licensing fees.

 ## Get Involved

 We welcome contributions from people!

-Chat about Nexus on the Nexus discord here: https://discord.gg/3Ds9cxyEnZ
+Chat about NGT Studio on the NGT Studio discord here: https://discord.gg/3Ds9cxyEnZ

-Feel free to drop a message on the discord if you are having trouble building Nexus, or have any questions about it.
+Feel free to drop a message on the discord if you are having trouble building NGT Studio, or have any questions about it.